 Wood doesn’t get as hot as PVC when in direct sunlight, however, while you won’t get a case of hot foot when walking barefoot on your deck, you may get a splinter since wood can warp and splinter over time.
 When comparing wood to composite pool decking like Trex, wood is subject to moisture-related rot, fading, and staining from exposure to pool chemicals.
 This can make your above ground pool deck look worn and aged before its time, unless you submit to a regular regimen of sealing and power-washing.
 In addition to being vulnerable to the elements, wood is also prey to termites and insect infestation, which can compromise the structural integrity of your deck.

 Trex offers a number of products suited for above ground pool decks.
 Check out Poolside collection, made with summer, sun, and splashing in mind.

 A variety of factors go into the cost of building an above-ground pool deck, including the types of materials used, size and style the deck, any additional structures required based on local building codes, and the cost of labor if you hire a contractor.

 On average, the cost to build an above ground pool deck can range between $4,700 to $7,800.
 In some instances, an inexpensive above ground pool deck can cost $2,000.
 However, some decks can cost significantly more, depending on size and how elaborate the design.
 Costs vary depending on geographic region, time of year, and whether you choose to purchase materials on your own versus the cost of materials and labor if you’ve hired a professional.

-To get a better idea of what the above ground pool deck of your dreams may cost, check out our cost calculator page and explore your options.
+To get a better idea of what the above ground pool deck of your dreams may cost, check out our deck cost calculator page and explore your options.